-Specifically, the "Investor Relations" Section provides the principle economic-financial data and documentation pertaining to the Company (e.g. financial statements, half-yearly and quarterly reports, financial calendar, presentations to the financial community, stock performance data, financial press releases).
+Specifically, the "Investor Relations" Section provides the principle economic-financial data and documentation pertaining to the Company (e.g. financial statements, halfyearly and quarterly reports, financial calendar, presentations to the financial community, stock performance data, financial press releases).
 Events, significant transactions and economicfinancial results are circulated through press releases, meetings and conference calls with institutional investors and financial analysts, and are promptly made available also online.
-The "Corporate Governance" Section, however, provides documents and information on the Company's governance structure, including the Company's By-laws, information on the composition of corporate bodies, the remuneration of Directors, Statutory Auditors and Managers with Strategic Responsibilities, as well as information on the ICRMS.
-Inside this Section, the Company has created an area dedicated to Shareholders' Meetings where all documents related to the upcoming Shareholders' Meeting will be published and additional information will be provided to facilitate attendance at the Shareholders' Meeting.
+The "Ethics & Governance" Section, however, provides documents and information on the Company's governance structure, including the Company's By-laws, information on the composition of corporate bodies, the remuneration of Directors, Statutory Auditors and Managers with Strategic Responsibilities, as well as information on the ICRMS.
+Inside this Section, there is an area dedicated to Shareholders' Meetings where all documents related to the next Shareholders' Meeting are published and additional information is provided to facilitate attendance at the Shareholders' Meeting.